 Pinduoduo is an e-commerce platform that offers a wide range of products from daily groceries to home appliances.
 Consumers are able to buy products at a lower cost, so if you want to sell your products on Pinduoduo and attract Chinese consumers, the price will be a key factor for your sales ‘success!

-The reason Pinduoduo can offers lower prices to buyers is its group buying feature, connecting suppliers directly to buyers.
+The reason Pinduoduo can offer lower prices to buyers is its group buying feature, connecting suppliers directly to buyers.

 Pinduoduo is also one of the cheapest platforms for merchants in terms of registration fees and commissions.